Manecas1221212/romance/chapter_03.md

 She smiled and changed the subject to commencement tickets.
 She'd learned to pick her moments.

 The offers came.
 Henderson & Associates for her — Junior Analyst in M&A, the email that made her sit down on the floor and laugh until she cried.
-Jason’s offer from Whitmore Capital (his family’s money), no surprise.
+Jason's offer from Goldman (his family's connections), was no surprise.
 Claire accepted a junior strategy associate role at a med-tech firm that made devices small enough to feel like miracles.

 “We’re doing it,” Claire kept saying.
 “We actually did it.”